jtsteinbach/sandbox/README.md

 - JWTs
 - Generic assignments like `password = "…"` or `api_key: '…'` with long quoted values

-Findings block the save (exit `2`) with file, line number, and pattern name.
-In order of preference:

-1. Remove the secret; load it from the environment or an ignored config file.
-2. Ignore the file: `sb ignore .env`, then save.
-3. Override with `sb save "msg" --allow-secrets` when it's a false positive.
-The override is journaled.
+### What happens when one is found

+The credential is replaced with `<REDACTED>` in the blob that gets committed. **Your file on disk is never touched** — the code you are running still has its key, and the save still happens. sandbox prints what it redacted and where, and the journal entry for that save carries `redacted` plus the list of files, so the substitution is on the record rather than silent.

+A private key is redacted as a whole block, from `-----BEGIN` through the matching `-----END` (or end of file for a truncated block), because the key material is the base64 body *below* the line the scanner flags.

+Two cases don't redact:

+- **`--allow-secrets`** commits the file verbatim, journaled as `secrets-override`.
+Use it for false positives.
+- **A file that isn't clean UTF-8** cannot be rewritten without mangling its bytes, so a credential inside one blocks the save (exit `2`) instead.
+Remove the secret, `sb ignore` the file, or override.

+Expired-lock auto-saves are the deliberate exception described in Section 6: they preserve bytes verbatim, warn loudly, and flag `secrets-present` in the journal.

-The scan applies to shared-mode saves too.
-Binary files and files over 1 MB are skipped.
-Caveats: pattern matching catches known credential shapes, not every secret, and only files touched by the current save are scanned.
-Treat it as a seatbelt, not a substitute for keeping secrets out of tracked files.
+Redaction is a seatbelt, not a substitute for keeping secrets out of tracked files.
+The durable fix is to move the credential to an environment variable or an ignored config file (`sb ignore .env`) so it stops recurring.
+Binary files and files over 1 MB are skipped, pattern matching catches known credential shapes rather than every secret, and only files touched by the current save are scanned.

 ---